 Ankylosing spondylitis often affects these joints:

-- the joint between the spine and the pelvis, known as the sacroiliac joint
+- the joint between your spine and pelvis, known as the sacroiliac joint

 - hip joints